 Bridges for the Deaf and Hard of Hearing was founded in 1927 by Margaret Lane Washington.
 After learning she was losing her hearing, this young, Middle Tennessee mother, with no services available to her locally, moved to Washington, D.C. where she became a certified lip reading teacher.
 In 1927, she taught her first speech reading class at the Watkins Institute in downtown Nashville.
-That first class of thirteen students was the genesis of Bridges for the Deaf and Hard of Hearing, and Ms. Washington remained a guiding light at Bridges until her death in 1991, seeing the organization evolve through different names and areas of focus into the comprehensive service organization with programs and services for birth through senior years.
+That first class of thirteen students was the genesis of Bridges for the Deaf and Hard of Hearing, and Ms. Washington remained a guiding light at Bridges until her death in 1991, seeing the organization evolve through different names and services.
+Today, we are a comprehensive service organization with programs and services for birth through senior years.

 Bridges for the Deaf and Hard of Hearing is nonprofit organization serving Middle Tennessee, northern Alabama, and southern Kentucky.
 In 2019, we expanded to open offices in Memphis, TN, now serving Shelby County and surrounding counties in West Tennessee!
 We serve individuals and families in these areas who live with hearing loss, providing education, outreach, case management, interpreting services, and more--always striving for a vibrant community of equality, access, opportunity, and self realization, a community in which all are welcomed and valued.

 Now in our 92nd year of service, we are grateful for our rich history and for the even richer opportunities before us.